jpoberhauser/jpoberhauser.github.io/_posts/2021-02-01-fastbook_questionnaires.md

 #### 21. Draw the sigmoid function.
 What is special about its shape?

-What is the difference between a loss function and a metric?
+#### 22. What is the difference between a loss function and a metric?

+ * a loss function is what the optimization algorithm uses to calculate gradients and move weights accodingly.
+It is the function the model uses to minimze and know which direction to move predictions.
+MSE and cross-entropy are 2 examples of that.

+ * a metric is something the Data Scientist uses to understand how the model is performing and generalizing.
+Some examples are accuracy, precision, recall.

-What is the function to calculate new weights using a learning rate?
+#### 23. What is the function to calculate new weights using a learning rate?

 What does the DataLoader class do?
 Write pseudocode showing the basic steps taken in each epoch for SGD.
 Create a function that, if passed two arguments [1,2,3,4] and 'abcd', returns [(1, 'a'), (2, 'b'), (3, 'c'), (4, 'd')].
 What is special about that output data structure?